 Ready for a tropical vacation?
-Off Warrior's Rest, MD.
+Anchored just off Warrior's Rest, MD.

 PDQ yachts are known for superior quality, durability, and ability in heavy going.
-Quality resins, synthetic cores, vacuum-bagged construction, and strategic use of carbon fiber insure both light weight and freedom from delamination and blistering.
+Quality resins, synthetic cores, vacuum-bagged construction, and strategic use of carbon fiber result in light weight, strength, and freedom from delamination and blistering.
 Systems are well thought out, designed for easy maintenance, and carefully installed.
 Unlike the "price point” the boats they often compete with, these were built with years of bulletproof, reliable service in mind; if quality is important to you, this PDQ will make you happy.

-Anchored off Fairhaven, Maryland.
 The broad deck provides comfortable lounging, both at anchor and underway.
-A custom bridle and 35-pound Manson Supreme anchor deliver comfortable, secure nights.
+A custom bridle and 35-pound Manson Supreme anchor insure comfortable, secure nights.
 A Fortress FX-16 provides back-up.

 The subject of nearly 100 articles in Practical Sailor and Good Old Boat Magazine, Shoal Survivor has been lovingly maintained and thoughtfully upgraded in many subtle ways to increase comfort, reduce maintenance, increase reliability, and add to the "cruisability" of this great boat design.

 This is was the first extended PDQ 32/34 Altair.
 Two extra feet of hull clean up the wake, improve performance, and smooth out the ride.
-A bottom step is now 32 inches wide, providing easy boarding.
+A bottom step is now 32 inches wide, providing easy boarding and improved "play time" at anchor.
 Working with the tender and kayaks is more comfortable, swimming is more fun, and a comfortable transom shower makes for a pleasant end to a summer's day.

 Shoal Survivor is simply the fastest, most thoughtfully tweaked PDQ32/34 out there.
 And she's ready to go anywhere, any time.
 No question about it.